theCrius/project-zomboid-random-zombies-full/README.md

 - Ability to specify different percentages for day and night
 - Ability to specify the interval at which these checks are run by the mod (increase/decrease CPU load)

+## Plugins

+With the recent changes anyone can write a plugin for this mod and it will be loaded as priority over the regular day/night/special cases.
+You can check a template for writing a plugin, at this [repository](https://github.com/theCrius/project-zomboid-random-zombies-full-plugin-template).
+If you have any issue with the plugins, please open them in that repository issue board instead of this one.
+Thanks!

 ## Mod's Logic

 - Read/Store options' values on Game/Server start